 Famous for its world-renowned collection of iconic works such as Leonardo da Vinci's Mona Lisa and the Venus de Milo, the Louvre building itself is also known for its fascinating history and architecture.

-The history of the Louvre
+What is the history of the Louvre?

 Before being a museum, the Louvre was a castle, and then the royal palace.
 Located in the heart of Paris, on the banks of the Seine and close to the Tuileries Palace, the building was a residence for many kings of France.
 After the French Revolution, a museum that had been planned for many years was finally opened in 1793.